The right etiquette for business Christmas cards

 Christmas cards for clients should be a serious gesture that incorporates a bit of seasonal cheer and appreciates your working partners.
 Even if you don’t celebrate Christmas, it might be a nice gesture to others to show them that you’re thinking of them and your working relationship as the year draws to a close.

-For larger companies, Microsoft 365 is a good tool to professionalize both internal and external processes in customer communication.
+For companies, Microsoft 365 Business is a good tool to professionalize both internal and external processes in customer communication.

 Christmas favors, a Christmas email, or a company Christmas card – what’s best?